 SPID Authorization Token Request (Service Provider Validation)

-Before a Service Provider can create a CSR as part of the ACME request to the STI-CA, it MUST get a valid and up-to-date SPID signed token.
+Before a Service Provider can create a CSR as part of the ACME request to the STI-CA, it shall get a valid and up-to-date SPID signed token.
 This token is used for two things.

-First it is used as a way to authenticate the Service Provider to STI-CA as part of the authz process defined in ACME and below as part of the Application for a STI Certificate section.
+First it is used as a way to authenticate the Service Provider to STI-CA as part of the authorization process defined in ACME and below as part of the Application for a STI Certificate section 6.3.6.

-Second, the SPID signed token is used as part of the CSR certificate request so that the token is included in the STI certificate and can be validated by the STI-VS receiving a call with a signed identity header as defined in the SHAKEN SIP profile.
+Second, the SPID signed token is used as part of the CSR certificate request so that the token is included in the STI certificate and can be validated by the STI-VS receiving a call with a signed Identity header field as defined in the SHAKEN SIP profile.

+STI-PA SPID token definition

+The following is a standard JWT token [RFC 7519].

+Token Protected Header

+{

+"alg": "ES256",

+"typ": "JWT",

+“x5u”: “https://sti-pa.com/sti-pa/cert.crt”

+}

+The “alg” value defines the algorithm used in the signature of the token.
+For SPID tokens, the algorithm shall be “ES256”.

+The “typ” is set to standard “JWT” value.

+The “x5u” value defines the URL of the certificate of the STI-PA administrator validating the SPID of the Service Provider.

+Token Payload

+{

+"sub": [1234]

+"iat": 14589234802,

+"nbf": 14782347239,

+"exp": 15832948298

+"fingerprint":”SHA256 56:3E:CF:AE:83:CA:4D:15:B0:29:FF:1B:71:D3:BA:B9:19:81:F8:50:9B:DF:4A:D4:39:72:E2:B1:F0:B9:38:E3”

+}

+The required values for the token are as follows:

+The “sub” value is the SPID(s) value being validated in the form of an array of ASCII strings, minimum one up to three SPID values.

+The “iat” value is the DateTime value of the time and date the token was issued.

+The “nbf” value is the DateTime value of the starting time and date that the token is valid.

+The “exp” value is the DateTime value of the ending time and date that the token expires.

+The “fingerprint” value is the fingerprint of the public key the SP plans to register with the STI-CA as part of the signing of ACME requests, this should be in the form as shown in the above example with the algorithm first followed by a space followed by the fingerprint value.

+Token Signature

+The token signature follows the standard JWS defined signature string.

+SPID token API request definition

-The following is the HTTP based GET request that the STI-PA should provide to a service provider to make the request.
+The following is the HTTP based POST request that the STI-PA should provide to a service provider to make the request.

-GET /sti-pa/account/:id/token
+POST /sti-pa/account/:id/token

 Description